Task-Specific Normalization for Continual Learning of Blind Image Quality Models: Experiments

-\item \textbf{SI}~\cite{zenke2017continual} is also a regularization-based continual learning method, which estimates important parameters for previous tasks.
 Similar to LwF, we implement a multi-head architecture for SI, and rely on the newest head to predict image quality.
 We try to improve the performance with the KG mechanism, denoted by \textbf{SI-KG}, and leverage the task oracle as well, denoted by \textbf{SI-O}.

 \item \textbf{MAS}~\cite{zenke2017continual} shares a similar philosophy with SI to penalize the changes to important weights.
 The difference lies only in the calculation of the cumulative importance measure.

 Similarly, MAS uses the latest head for quality prediction, and has two variants that include the KG module and the task oracle, denoted by \textbf{MAS-KG} and \textbf{MAS-O}, respectively.

 \item TSN-IQA makes use of task-specific BN to handle new tasks, and enhances the~KG module in \cite{zhang2023continual} using rich feature hierarchies with less memory footprint.
 We also replace the~KG module with the task oracle for quality prediction, denoted by \textbf{TSN-IQA-O}. \end{itemize}